latorreandrea/mole-catching/README.md

 I would like to give special thanks to:

+- My mentor Marcel for his patience and be able to order my ideas
 - My partner for being supportive for all countless tests done during the creation of the scripts.
-- My brother who pushed me to try again after every mistake
+- My brother who pushed me to try again after every mistake.

 Thank you for taking the time to read my project.